pingcap/docs-appdev/en/app-dev-overview.md

 TiDB supports the MySQL protocol and most of the MySQL features.
 In general, to develop your application based on TiDB, you  can use either native driver/connectors or popular third-party frameworks like ORM and migration tools.

-The examples in this section show you how to build simple applications using TiDB.
+This document lists some of the app development guides that show you how to build simple applications based on TiDB.

 ## Connectors